oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/admin-console.md

    * [Use a `kubectl port-forward` connection](#use-a-kubectl-port-forward-connection).

-   > Note: If you want to customize the Remote Console listen address,
+   **Note**: If you want to customize the Remote Console listen address,
-     then see [Specify a Listen Address for the Remote Console Host](https://github.com/oracle/weblogic-remote-console)).
+     then see [Specify a Listen Address for the Remote Console Host](https://github.com/oracle/weblogic-remote-console/blob/master/site/install_config.md#remote).
 This is useful if you want to run the Remote Console on a different machine than your browser, or if you want the Remote Console to use SSL.